 When Fulton Center opened up hundreds of photos of its unique skylight flooded my Instagram feed.
 If you want additional angles you’ll have to pay to get into the subway system.

-Fulton Center on Google Maps5.
-The Vessel in Hudson Yards
+6. The Vessel in Hudson Yards

 One of the newest additions to New York City is the Vessel in Hudson Yards.
 The incredibly unique structure is a series of stairs that loops around to an incredible height.
+Sadly to go up the Vessel it’s temporarily closed but you check their website for the latest information.

+It only takes about 15 minutes to climb the stairs and get to the top of the Vessel.
 When photographing the Vessel I recommend brining a wide angle lens and playing around with as many angles as possible.

-The Vessel on Google Maps6.
+on Google Maps9.
 Flatiron Building

 The Flatiron building is probably one of New York City’s most iconic buildings due to its unique triangular shape.
 We visited on a rainy overcast day but there’s plenty of cool shrubbery to frame your shots.